KokkinosThanos/The-Solar-System/README.md

 # The Solar System

-Here I present a simple query technique with Graphql from a Mysql database.
+Here I work on a query technique with Graphql from a Mysql database.
 And also a way to present these data with Javascript DOM in the client.

 ------------------------